A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

-To investigate patterns of cytokine response in all cell types we applied the procedure outlined above for neutrophils (Poisson mash, followed by EBMF on the posterior mean LFC estimates in the DE genes) to each of the 8 cell types in Table \ref{table:1} separately.
-To help interpret the factors identified by EBMF we used the WebGestalt webserver \citep{liao2019webgestalt} to identify gene ontology (GO) terms that were enriched in the driving genes for each factor (compared with all the DE genes in the same cell type).
+To investigate patterns of cytokine response in all eight cell types, we applied the procedure outlined above for neutrophils --- Poisson mash, followed by a factor analysis of the Poisson mash posterior mean LFC estimates --- separately to each of the eight cell types (Supplementary Table \ref{table:cytokines-data-summary}).
+To interpret the factors, we used the WebGestalt tool \citep{liao2019webgestalt} to identify Gene Ontology (GO) gene sets \citep{go-2020} that were enriched in ``driving genes'' for each factor, which refer to the genes that exhibit the most significant loadings ({\em lfsr} $< 0.001$) in that factor, then we grouped factors together that shared enriched GO gene sets.
+As above, these downstream analyses of the Poisson mash results were focussed on the 27 conditions with the strongest overall differential expression (omitting the control condition and the 17 chemokine treatments).
+See Supplementary Figures \ref{fig:bcells}--\ref{fig:nk} summarizing the results of the factor analyses, and see Supplementary Table \ref{table:go-shared} for details on the GO enrichment analyses.